Field ReferencePlanning

 Month count (directional)How many distinct months have forecast entries in the 12-month directional window.

-CalVer revisionA version-controlled schedule change.
+Schedule revisionA versioned schedule change.
 Required when modifying entries in the locked window.
 The publish reason explains what changed and why.